1. What is the legal framework governing bribery in Hungary?

 Companies can be subject to a fine; to limitation of its activities (most commonly debarment from public procurement); or dissolution.
 The maximum amount of the fine is three times the value of the advantage achieved or sought to be achieved by the crime.

-An individual and/or company may also face confiscation of criminal property (i.e. the proceeds of crime) arising from the offence, which can include the revenue attributable to any contract won through bribery, not just the value of the bribe paid.
+An individual and/or company may also face confiscation of criminal property (i.e. the proceeds of crime) arising from the offense, which can include the revenue attributable to any contract won through bribery, not just the value of the bribe paid.

 12. Are deferred prosecution agreements (DPAs) or other similar settlement mechanisms available?

-If a perpetrator of a bribery offence uncovers the full extent of the crime before the authorities become aware of it and hands over all benefits received from bribery to the authorities, then the court may allow an unlimited reduction of the penalty.
+If a perpetrator of a bribery offense uncovers the full extent of the crime before the authorities become aware of it and hands over all benefits received from bribery to the authorities, then the court may allow an unlimited reduction of the penalty.

-Apart from the possibility mentioned above, the general possibility of a plea bargain is also open to perpetrators of bribery offences.
+Apart from the possibility mentioned above, the general possibility of a plea bargain is also open to perpetrators of bribery offenses.
 The plea bargain has to be made between the Prosecution Service and the accused individual or company.
 Confiscation of property cannot, however, be subject to the plea bargain; confiscation has to be applied and lenient treatment cannot be offered in this regard.